Frequently Asked Questions

 Will I earn a certificate?
 Is it a state-recognized certificate?

-You will receive an NMC Certificate indicating that you have successfully completed the program and 12.8 Continuing Education Units (CEUs).
+You will receive an NMC Certificate indicating that you have successfully completed the program.
 You will gain the knowledge and skills you need to take the Michigan Nurse Aide Competency Evaluation Test.
 Passing this test will provide you with the state CNA certification.

 How many classes make up this program?